-Our aim is to support workers consciously joining together and supporting each other iternationally, to achieve significant gains for the whole working class.
+Our aim is to support workers joining together internationally, to achieve gains that benefit all workers.

 Level 1: Solidarity messages